microsoft/playwright/docs/src/extensibility.md

   const button = page.locator('tag=button');
   await button.click();

-  // We can combine it with other selector engines using `>>` combinator. await page.locator('tag=div >> span >> "Click me"').click();
+  // We can combine it with built-in locators. await page.locator('tag=div >> span >> "Click me"').click();

   // We can use it in any methods supporting selectors.